 David began classical piano training at the age of five and by the time he was 15 was asked to turn professional.
 Of course that would have meant practicing for at least four hours a day.
 But between school, baseball, friends, and his new hobby – filmmaking, there was little chance of that happening.
 So to the chagrin of his piano teacher who had invested ten years into him, David quit lessons altogether.
 Over the next year, his love of music would subsequently be replaced by his fascination with making films.

-However a chance encounter with the song Land of Make Believe by the Moody Blues on the radio would have a dramatic effect…
+However a chance encounter with the song Land of Make Believe by the Moody Blues on the radio would have an unusual effect…

 “I was intrigued by the combination of flutes, fuzzy guitars, soaring melodies, heavenly vocals, and strange sounding strings, which I later learned came from some kind of keyboard called a mellotron.
 The song was unlike anything I’d ever heard before.
 I immediately called up the radio station and asked them to play it again, which is what you did in those days.
 Seventh Sojourn became the first album I ever bought as a kid and its follow-up, Blue Jays, convinced me that I had to try my own hand at writing music.
 Those two albums also led me on a wonderful journey of discovery into the world of progressive music which included bands like Genesis, Yes, Jethro Tull, Renaissance, Barclay James Harvest, Strawbs, and of course Camel.”

-After graduating with honors with a degree in film, David began working freelance for a number of production companies around LA as a producer/director and occasional soundtrack composer.
+After graduating with honors with a degree in film and television from California State University, Northridge, David began working freelance for a number of production companies around LA as a producer, director, writer, editor, cinematographer and occasional soundtrack composer.
 In his spare time he busily recorded demos.
 His first ever studio recorded song, Words and Whispers, featured lyrics by Ed Metcalf – a gentleman who had previously ghost-written a couple of number-one songs for a very famous pop star…

 “I knew that record companies were looking for hits, but I wasn’t about to abandon my progressive roots.
 So I developed two different styles of writing – the short, catchy, hook laden songs that got played for the record executives, and the 10 minute works of art that I wanted to hear.”